Cjaker/zerobot-docs/docs/cavebot/getting_started.md

 - Avoid setting waypoints close to holes, teleports, etc.
 - Avoid ending lures near holes, teleports, etc.
 - Always make short waypoints if you **love** saving your PC's processing power!
-- Recommended to use waypoints of the Stand/Node type before script waypoints, especially on different floors.
+- It is recommended to use waypoints of the 'Stand' or 'Node' type before using any other types of waypoints that are not \{Stand, Node, Start Lure, End Lure\}, especially when these waypoints are on different floors.
 - The cavebot works in conjunction with the other bot functions.
 So, to use it effectively, you first need to configure your Healing, Targeting, Hunting > Magic Shooter, etc. tabs according to your preferences.

 ## Targeting Recommendations